Information collected on our sites and applications is stored in the United States; therefore, your information may

 We also share aggregated information (including location data) about Monster site visitors and application users with third parties to serve advertisements to you online.
 We may also aggregate data regarding job qualifications, schooling, age, experience level or other information relevant to the job search.
 This aggregated data does not identify users individually, and may be made available to employers or fellow job seekers or community members.
 If we create a co-branded site with another company, information will be retained by both companies and subject to the privacy policies of both companies which will be published on the co-branded sites.

-4. We disclose information if legally required to do so, or at our discretion pursuant to a request from a governmental entity or if we believe in good faith – after considering your privacy interests and other factors – that such action is necessary to: (a) meet legal requirements or comply with legal process; (b) protect our rights or property or our affiliated companies; (c) prevent a crime or protect national security; or (d) protect the personal safety of users or the public.
+4. We disclose information if legally required to do so, or at our discretion pursuant to a request from a governmental entity or if we believe in good faith – after considering your privacy interests and other factors – that such action is necessary to: (a) meet legal requirements or comply with legal process; (b) protect our rights or property or our affiliated companies; (c) investigate fraud, prevent a crime or protect national security; or (d) protect the personal safety of users or the public.

 5. We may disclose and transfer personal information to a third party who acquires any or all of Monster’s business units, whether such acquisition is by way of merger, consolidation or purchase of all or a substantial portion of our assets.
 In addition, in the event Monster becomes the subject of an insolvency proceeding, such information will be disposed of in a transaction approved by the court.
 You will be notified of the sale of all or a substantial portion of our business to a third party by email or through a prominent notice posted on the site.